ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 {{!RFC8348}} defines a YANG data model for the management of the hardware on a single server and therefore it is more applicable to the domain controller towards the network elements rather than at the northbound interface of a network controller (e.g., toward an application or another hierarchical network controller).
 However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network inventory data model presented in this document.

 Per the definition of {{?RFC8309}} and {{?RFC8969}}, the YANG data model defined in {{!RFC8348}} is a device model while the YANG data model defined in this document is a network model.

+As outlined in {{operational}}, the network inventory provides a read-only perspective of the actual inventory data that a network controller knows of what it is actually installed within the network.

+As outlined in {{overview}}, the base inventory YANG data model defined in this document supports only physical network elements but generalizes the network element definition to allow supporting other types of network elements through proper augmentations.

 This document defines one YANG module "ietf-network-inventory" in {{ni-yang}}.